Turtle Patient 154: Tibby, Sub-Adult Olive Ridley

 The Adoptive Parents

-Tibby has kindly been adopted by the Future Mr & Mrs Weber, Andrea Wippermann, Chase and Sheryl, for Connie by Nina, by Alexandra & Will Süss, Michaela & Andrew Walton, Stephanie & Johannes Schöberle, Teresa Flegel & Felix Wania, for the Weller family by Helene, by Sabine Oberst, for Rosie by Sophie, by Tanja Schneider, for Stefan by Richard Schmitt & Bianca Felicia Eichhorn, by Heidi & Frank, Kathryn, Barbara Vassalli, for Anke by Michael Paulus, for Wilson by Christy, and for Romana & Georg by Andrea.
+Tibby has kindly been adopted by the Future Mr & Mrs Weber, Andrea Wippermann, Chase and Sheryl, for Connie by Nina, by Alexandra & Will Süss, Michaela & Andrew Walton, Stephanie & Johannes Schöberle, Teresa Flegel & Felix Wania, for the Weller family by Helene, by Sabine Oberst, for Rosie by Sophie, by Tanja Schneider, for Stefan by Richard Schmitt & Bianca Felicia Eichhorn, by Heidi & Frank, Kathryn, Barbara Vassalli, for Anke by Michael Paulus, for Wilson by Christy, for Romana & Georg by Andrea, for Luca by Brigita, by Sandro & Selina, and by Daryl & Samantha Cramer.

 Mabinhura Resort kindly transferred Tibby to Innahura Resort, from where TMA were able to divert a training flight too transport her directly to us at Coco Palm Dhunikolhu.
 We are so thankful to all the people involved in transporting these often critical patients.